michaeloconnelliii/Ciphers/README.md

     * Running Key Cipher class.
 Inherits from Substitution Cipher.Contains encrypt and decrypt methods that utilize the tableau as well as a "book" member that allows for key words/key phrases.
 * vcipher.cc, vcipher.h
     * Vigenere Cipher class.
 Inherits from Running Key Cipher.
 The "book" member described above is utilized for a repeating keyword.

+## Implementation Details
+This program uses the "Cheshire smile" technique for data hiding.
+Because encryption is a sensitive topic (we may not want the client to see our implementation details), we can "hide" private data members by wrapping them in a protected struct.
+This allows us to implement the struct (and the rest of the class) in the source code, compile it, and then only provide a client with an API/libarary with the header in order to facilitate an interface.
+This way, the client won't actually know what's inside the class.
+In other words, they'll only know of the single pointer "smile", not what it points to.

 ## How to use
 1. Create an executable using the Makefile provided.